svforg/Reactive_test/README.md

-# Reactive test task
+# svforgCV

 ## For open ptoject
 - Open terminal in path with this project.
-- Enter npm install.
+- Enter npm i.
-- Enter gulp build.
-- Go to path /release
+- Run compiler.exe